ramanaptr/golang-crud-rest-api/README.md

-# Implementing CRUD in GoLang REST API with Mux & GORM
+# Implementing CRUD in GoLang REST API with Echo & GORM

 ![CRUD in GoLang REST API with Mux & GORM](https://codewithmukesh.com/wp-content/uploads/2022/03/CRUD-in-Golang-REST-API-with-Mux-GORM-Simple-Guide.png)

-In this article, we will learn about implementing CRUD in Golang REST API with Gorilla Mux for routing requests, GORM as the ORM to access the database, Viper for Loading configurations, and PostgreSQL as the database provider.
+In this article, we will learn about implementing CRUD in Golang REST API with Echo for routing requests, GORM as the ORM to access the database, Viper for Loading configurations, and PostgreSQL as the database provider.
 We will also follow some clean development practices to help organize the GoLang project folder structure in a more easy-to-understand fashion.

 ## Topics Covered
 - Setting up the Golang Project